MattBaer77/Capstone-1-Baer/capstone_1_baer_proposal.md

 - User Flow:
     - _See diagram B._ (forthcoming)
     - User:
-        - Creates workout day plans > participates in workout sessions following plan > records performance metrics for each workout in plan per session > views comparisions of past sessions for that workout.
+        - Creates workouts > participates in workouts following plan > records performance metrics for each workout > views comparisions of past performance records for that workout.
 <br>
 <br>